 At an FLL Tournament, you have 5 minutes time (exclusive of set up time) to present your results to the jury followed by 5 minutes of Q&A. The manner of presentation is up to the team.
 Teams can create a role play, use Powerpoint and so on.

 Are there any consequences if a team does not prepare a research project?
 What will happen when a team misses the target of the research project?

 An FLL team should take part in all categories of evaluation.
 When a team does not have a research project (or does not take part in another category of evaluation) it will not qualify for an FLL Champion and will not be evaluated in the particular category.
 All teams should act as the core values told them.

 If a team fails the research project it still could be evaluated by the judges for presentation but not for ‘research’ and not for ‘innovative solution’.

 8. What needs to be included in the presentation?

-Each team should show how they found the specific problem.
-Show how you researched and came to a solution for the problem you chose.
+Each team should show how they found a specific problem.
+Show how you researched and came to a solution to the problem you chose.
 It is not enough to present only the result.